jbree/homebridge-cec-accessory/README.md

 running homebridge as a user named `homebridge`, you can grant that access by adding the user to the `video` group with: `sudo usermod -a -G video homebridge`

-If this happens intermitantly, restarting may also help.
+If this happens intermittently, restarting may also help.

 If you're having trouble doing something with this plugin, verify you can do it with `cec-client`.
 If it can't, neither can we.